Benefits — 4 min

-Like in most countries, employment law in Germany is contained under multiple laws.
-To avoid fines or other legal complications, you must stay compliant with all the local rules and regulations— and in Germany, there are a lot of those!
+Like in most countries, employment law in Germany is defined through both legislation and case law.
+To avoid fines or other legal complications, you must stay compliant with all the local rules and regulations— and in Germany, there are a lot of both!
 To help you navigate the German labor market and set up your remote employees for success, we've outlined the most important things you need to know about hiring remote employees in Germany.

-Before you set out to recruit your next remote employee in Germany, you need to figure out how you're going to pay them as a foreign business.
+Before you set out to recruit your next remote employee in Germany, you need to figure out how to pay them as a foreign business.

-Like in many other jurisdictions, you need a local entity to hire employees in Germany and put them on the payroll.
-If you do not have a local entity in Germany, you can work with an employer of record, or EOR, to act as a local entity on your behalf.
+If you want to do it yourself, you need to own a local entity to hire employees in Germany and put them on your payroll.
+If you do not have a local entity in Germany, you can work with an employer of record, or EOR, to employ workers on your behalf in the country.
 As a member of the Eurozone, Germany requires companies to pay employees in Euros.

-On the last point, many companies choose to work with employers of record to employ workers even when they plan to open an entity in the future.
-A company may employ workers through an EOR, then transfer those workers to the company’s own entity once the entity is fully launched.
+On the last point, many companies choose to work with employers of record to employ workers right away, even when they plan to open an entity in the future.
+A company may employ workers through an EOR to start, then transfer those workers to the company’s own entity once the entity is fully launched.

 Taxes make up an important part of the enormously complex equation of working and hiring in Germany.
 Understanding where remote workers pay taxes can be tricky, but usually employees pay taxes where they live.
 This is also the case in Germany.

 Salaries paid under German payroll are subject to wage taxes.
 Wage taxes are withheld by the employer and credited against the final annual income tax charge.
-If you don't have a legal entity in Germany, the tax is withheld by your employer of record.
+If you do not have a legal entity in Germany, the tax is withheld by your employer of record.